Preparing for a Shift in the Liturgical Year

 - Although not a solemnity on the General Roman Calendar, I’ve included a note on St. Anthony of Padua because I will be celebrating with Franciscans, which makes it a local celebration of a Solemnity.

-Friday, May 31: The Feast of the Visitation of the Blessed Virgin Mary
+Sunday, May 31(not celebrated this year) The Feast of the Visitation of the Blessed Virgin Mary

 - Preparing for Pentecost Filled with Joy

 - The Solemnity of Pentecost: An Element-ary Feast

 Wednesday, June 3, Friday, June 5 and Saturday, June 6: Pentecost Ember Days

 Sunday, June 7: The Solemnity of the Most Holy Trinity